datarobot-community/datarobot-agent-templates/README.md

 | **Generic Base** | A flexible template for any custom framework.            | -           | -     |
 | **LangGraph**    | Multi-agent orchestration with state graphs.             | [GitHub](https://github.com/langchain-ai/langgraph) | [Docs](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/)|
 | **Llama-Index**  | A framework for building RAG systems.                    | [GitHub](https://github.com/run-llama/llama_index)  | [Docs](https://gpt-index.readthedocs.io/en/latest/)|

+# Quick Start

+This documentation will walk you through how to set up and deploy an agentic workflow using one of the available templates.
+This process consists of the following steps:

+1. Cloning the repository
+2. Installing prerequisites
+3.
+4. Getting the repository
+5. Testing the agent locally
+6. Deploying the agent to DataRobot
+7. Testing the deployed agent
+8. Developing the agent

 ## Cloning the repository
 #### For cloud users: